ibexa/documentation-developer/docs/templating/embed_and_list_content/embed_content.md

 # Embed related content

-To embed content in another content item, you query for it in the Repository.
+To embed content in another content item, you query for it in the repository.
 There are two ways to query for a content item:

 - by using a [Query type](#embed-siblings-with-query-type)